nicolatosh/big-data/README.md

 ***Abstract***

 The project is a big data system to manage automatic reorder of goods for supermarkets large supply chains.
-GDO is organized in hierarchical structure in which a large supply chain provides items for many retails.
-The system includes three different players, customers, retails and the supplier that exchanges messages in a realistic fashion using Kafka message queue.
+GDO is organized in a hierarchical structure in which a large supply chain provides items for many retailers.
+The system includes three different players: customers, retailers and the supplier, that exchange messages in a realistic fashion using Kafka message queue.
 In short the system implements a pipeline for processing data coming from clients transactions.

 ---